 Tony was sentenced to eight months of prison, while the jury is still out for Sofi.

 The ones that got away

-There are also celebrities who despite getting arrested, still manage to escape jail time, or worse, death sentence.
+There are also celebrities who despite getting arrested, still manage to escape jail time, or worse, the death sentence.

 One of them is the bassist of band New Boyz, Zack, who was accused of selling 1,321 gram of cannabis in 2010.
-But when the prosecution failed to prove the prima facie case, Zack was released and consequently escaped death penalty.
+But when the prosecution failed to prove the prima facie case, Zack was released and consequently escaped the death penalty.

 The spotlight was shone shortly on the actress Uqasha Senrose last year when she was caught with 53 Erimin 5 pills in her handbag.

-However, she was released on bail after urine test came back negative despite being seemingly high on drugs.
+However, she was released on bail after her urine test came back negative despite being seemingly high on drugs.
 She further spun a story that she was set up.